Frederick William, Duke of Brunswick-Wolfenbüttel: Return to Brunswick and Quatre Bras

-Frederick William returned to Braunschweig in December 1813, after Prussia had ended French domination in Braunschweig-Lüneburg.
+Returning to Braunschweig in December 1813, after Prussia had ended French domination in Braunschweig-Lüneburg, he quickly reconstituted his authority and raised new troops.
 When Napoleon returned to the political scene in 1815 during the Hundred Days, Frederick William raised fresh troops.
 He was killed by a gunshot at the Battle of Quatre Bras on 16 June, the night after he had attended the Duchess of Richmond's ball in Brussels and left it happy to have a chance to show his fighting ability.